francescogerardomarra/its/modulo26/4_security.md

     - **Expired Session**: A session expires when it has been inactive for a certain period, defined by the session timeout setting.

-    - **Behavior**: If the session expires due to inactivity (e.g., the user hasn't made any request for a specified period), they will be redirected to `/session-expired`.
+    - **Behavior**: If the session expires due to inactivity (e.g. the user hasn't made any request for a specified period), they will be redirected to `/session-expired`.
         - This page typically informs the user that their session has timed out and prompts them to log in again.

 - **Note**: We have added `/session-expired` to the list of **public URLs** in the `authorizeRequests()` section: